stevenjlho/leetcode/solutions/17. Letter Combinations of a Phone Number/README.md

 ## Approach

 1. Create a `map` to map the digits to its corresponding letters, facilitating the lookup for each digit's possible characters.
-2. Initialize `result` as an empty array to store the generated combinations.
+2. Initialize `res` as an empty array to store the generated combinations.
 3. Define a recursive function that takes two parameters: `index` to track the current position in the `digits` string and `path` to keep the current combination of letters being formed.
-   - If the current index equals the length of `digits`, the current path forms a complete combination and is added to `result`.
+   - If the current index equals the length of `digits`, the current path forms a complete combination and is added to `res`.
    - Define a recursive function that takes two parameters: `index` to track the current position in the `digits` string and `path` to keep the current combination of letters being formed.
    - Iterate through each of its mapped letters, appending one letter at a time to the current path, and recursively call `exploreCombinations` with the next index.
-4. If `digits` is empty, return the empty `result` array to signify no combinations can be formed.
+4. If `digits` is empty, return the empty `res` array to signify no combinations can be formed.
 5. The recursive process starts with the first digit (index 0) and an empty path.
-6. After exploring all combinations, return the `result` array.
+6. After exploring all combinations, return the `res` array.

 ## Complexity